Home / Blogs & Insights / Netherlands Gaming License: Compliance Guide

 AML and KYC Obligations in the Netherlands Gambling Market

-Preventing financial crime is a cornerstone of Dutch gambling regulation.
+Preventing financial crime is also central to Netherlands gambling compliance.
 Licensed operators must implement strong AML and KYC controls to verify player identities, monitor transactions, and detect suspicious activity.
-These measures help protect market integrity while reducing the risk of money laundering, fraud, and platform misuse.

 Anti-Money Laundering Requirements